Sunny6889/tron-docker-main/tools/toolkit/DbFork.md

 - `address`: set the account address
 - `balance`: set the TRC20 balance

   *Note*: the `balancesSlotPosition` sets slot position for `mapping(address account => uint256) private _balances` variable in the TRC20 contract.
   For most standard TRC20 contracts, the `balancesSlotPosition` is 0.
 For some special cases, you may need to change the `balancesSlotPosition` value.
 For more details about the variable slot position in the contract, please refer [layout_in_storage](https://docs.soliditylang.org/en/latest/internals/layout_in_storage.html).

-set `latestBlockHeaderTimestamp` as current millisecond time to avoid the delay in producing blocks.
+Set `latestBlockHeaderTimestamp` as current millisecond time.
+It is used before new block processed, setting to current timestamp simpliy reduces debug log output and speeds up the first new product production.
+This setting does not affect the block production logic.

-set `maintenanceTimeInterval` and `nextMaintenanceTime` optionally to facilitate testing.
+Set `maintenanceTimeInterval` and `nextMaintenanceTime` optionally to facilitate testing.

 Execute the fork command:
 ```shell script